Facusa7/job-sequence/README.md

 # job-sequence
 Coding exercise

+In order to execute the program, you should have:
+.
+NET Core
+and when running send the job sequence as "a, b:c, c"

 ## The Challenge

 Imagine we have a list of jobs, each represented by a character.
 Because certain jobs must be done before others, a job may have a